Week

 to the Reynolds web site, "It

-the side that provides the best non-stick surface."
+indicate the side that provides the best non-stick

 Where

-or plain foil and half of the breading would rip away from the
+foil and half of the breading would rip away from

 It